 But there is a growing number of us who instead wade through tens of pages of diagnoses in a growing panic.
 Our internet result starts out looking relatively minor, but following one possible diagnoses to the next leads quite possibly to finding a condition you can die from.
 The panic grows, as do the search terms, you begin with the dramatic black and white thinking, and so begins the vicious cycle now known as “cyberchondria”.

 As for the rest of your day, forget it.
 Your worry is such you can’t focus on much else but your illness.
 Sound familiar?

-It’s not as easy to deal with as one might think, either.
+Nor is it as easy to deal with as one might think, either.
 It’s not necessarily a case of a quick trip to the doctor to get things sorted if you are a cyberchondriac.
 Many visits might leave your health fears still unresolved, as cyberchondria often breeds paranoia that can extend to not trusting doctors.
-Alternately, you might sufferlow self-esteemthat has you too embarrassed to ‘bother’ a doctor at all.
+Alternately, you might suffer low self-esteem that has you too embarrassed to ‘bother’ a doctor at all.

 Left unchecked (or even unrecognised), cyberchondria can lead to being so anxious your self-care fails.
 If you are finding it difficult to socialise, eat, or leave the house, or if you call in to work and take a sick day you are so anxious, then you need help with your cyberchondria.

 Cyberchondria can in some cases even lead to missing health care you really need.
 Sometimes the anxiety created by constant internet searches over your health can have you cancelling your doctor’s appointments out of fear of what the doctor will say.
 A study last year by the NHS- backed health watchdog the Information Standard found that four in ten people put off visiting their GP and one in six were told they had a ‘lucky escape’ when they finally did get a proper diagnosis.